billwang115/Essayed-It/README.md

 Note: Although we are missing a group member, we are only missing some of the functionality of the admin controls and user profile page.
 Not everything in those areas connect to the backend.
 No new libraries that weren't shown in lecture.

+No edits or changes to the functionality from phase1, we just further implemented the backend of the existing features from phase 1.

 LOCAL Running Instructions:
 1) Run npm install in both /backend and /frontend directories.